- About Us

 Air pollution affects all segments of the pollution in many different ways.
 Contaminated air, even when not easily detectable, can cause serious illness in people affected by it.
 Exposure to contaminated air can result in illnesses including:

-Air contamination illnesses can lead to long-term chronic conditions, disability or death.
+Air contamination illnesses can lead to long-term chronic conditions, disability, or death, in which case you should contact a Chicago wrongful death lawyer.
 These illnesses can have a devastating financial impact on you and your family.
-If your illness was caused by negligence or misconduct, the responsible parties can be held financially responsible for the victims’ damages.
+If your illness was caused by negligence or misconduct, the responsible parties can be held financially responsible for the victim’s damages.

 At Smith LaCien LLP, our personal injury lawyers have experience with every type of personal injury claim including air contamination illnesses.
 We are committed to holding negligent parties responsible for the harm they cause.
 We have a reputation for going against big businesses and powerful interests to get the results our clients deserve.
 Our reputation for results, now totaling more than $2.5 billion, is proof of our commitment to helping people throughout Illinois get the justice they deserve.